OranWeb/TCEssentials/content/en/docs/prologue/basic-elements.md

 ### Money
 The Amount displayed is cash on Hand, It can be used to make purchases in the city shops and Item Market, it can also be stolen by other players by attacking and mugging you.
 If you come across substantial amount of money you should get it to safety as soon as possible to avoid losing it to mugs.
 There are multiple ways to safely store cash, I have a guide up [here](../../misc-guides/money-storage).

+I have a money making guide that you can read [here](../../misc-guides/money-making)

 ### Level
 Every action in torn results in gain of experience most of them give very little amount but Attacking and leaving players in the streets give the most, the experience gained is also based on level of the opponent so If you attack and leave a level 100 you'd gain much more compared to leaving a random level 1 noob.